-- ... in the same (WiFi) network, - ... different networks, and the mobile device was connected via WiFi, - ... different networks, and the mobile device was connected via UMTS - ... different networks, and the mobile device was connected via GPRS
+- ... in the same (Wi-Fi) network, - ... different networks, and the mobile device was connected via Wi-Fi, - ... different networks, and the mobile device was connected via UMTS - ... different networks, and the mobile device was connected via GPRS

-We conducted eight different test cases: four for the different network constellations with a mobile Web Service running on a mobile device and a Web Service client running on a common PC, and four test cases where the Web Service was running on a common Server and the client was running on a mobile device.
+We conducted eight different test cases: four for the different network scenarios with a mobile Web Service running on a mobile device and a Web Service client running on a common PC, and four test cases where the Web Service was running on a common Server and the client was running on a mobile device.
+The test cases, in which the (mobile) Web Service and the consumer were both connected to the same network, were only conducted in order to receive results with minimal latency.